Needham Reiterates Magnite (MGNI) Buy Recommendation

 What is the Fund Sentiment?

-There are 462 funds or institutions reporting positions in Magnite.
-This is a decrease of 10 owner(s) or 2.12% in the last quarter.
-Average portfolio weight of all funds dedicated to MGNI is 0.22%, an increase of 18.47%.
-Total shares owned by institutions increased in the last three months by 2.51% to 116,110K shares.
-The put/call ratio of MGNI is 0.29, indicating a bullish outlook.
+There are 466 funds or institutions reporting positions in Magnite.
+This is an increase of 15 owner(s) or 3.33% in the last quarter.
+Average portfolio weight of all funds dedicated to MGNI is 0.24%, an increase of 14.07%.
+Total shares owned by institutions increased in the last three months by 1.81% to 116,199K shares.
+The put/call ratio of MGNI is 0.37, indicating a bullish outlook.

 What are Other Shareholders Doing?